Barbaria (region): History

 The land is also rich in putchuck, liquid storax gum, myrrh, and tortoise shell of extraordinary thickness, for which there is a great demand in other countries.

 The country brings forth also the (so-called) "camel-crane" (馬它鶴), which measures from the ground to its crown from six to seven feet.
 It has wings and can fly, but not to any great height.

 There is also (in this country) a wild animal called isii-la (但蝶); it resembles a camel in shape, an ox in size, and is of a yellow color.
 Its fore legs are five feet long, its hind legs only three feet.
 Its head is high up and turned upwards.
 Its skin is an inch thick.

 There is also (in this country) a kind of mule with brown, white and black stripes around its body.
 These animals wander about the mountain wilds; they are a variety of the camel (膝馬它之別種也).
 The inhabitants of this country, who are great huntsmen, hunt these animals with poisoned arrows.The Book of Tang also provides a detailed account of Chung-Li, another region in Barbaria.
 This account offers a fascinating look into the customs, lifestyle, and unique phenomena of the area.
-Below is an excerpt describing Chung-Li:The inhabitants of the Chung-li country go bareheaded and barefooted, they wrap themselves in cotton stuffs, but they dare not wear jackets, for the wearing of jackets and turbans is a privilege reserved to the ministers and the king's courtiers.
+Below is an excerpt describing Chung-Li:The inhabitants of the Chung-li country (中理國) go bareheaded and barefooted, they wrap themselves (纏) in cotton stuffs (布), but they dare not wear jackets (衫), for the wearing of jackets (衫) and turbans (纏頭) is a privilege reserved to the ministers and the king's courtiers.
 The king lives in a brick house covered with glazed tiles, but the people live in huts made of palm leaves and covered with grass thatched roofs.
 Their daily food consists of baked flour cakes, sheep's and camel's milk.
 There are great numbers of cattle, sheep, and camels.

 Among the countries of the Ta-shii, this is the only one which produces frankincense.

 There are many sorcerers among them who are able to change themselves into birds, beasts, or aquatic animals, and by these means keep the ignorant people in a state of terror.
 If some of them, in trading with some foreign ship, have a quarrel, the sorcerers pronounce a charm over the ship, so that it can neither go forward nor backward, and they only release the ship when it has settled the dispute.
 The government has formally forbidden this practice.